shapely/shapely/docs/migration.rst

 for this aspect.

-The array interface and conversion to numpy
+The array interface and conversion to NumPy
 ===========================================

-Shapely provides an array interface to have easy access to the coordinates as, for example, numpy arrays (:ref:`manual section <array-interface>`).
+Shapely provides an array interface to have easy access to the coordinates as, for example, NumPy arrays (:ref:`manual section <array-interface>`).

 A small example::